 Halo and Galaxy joined the Children’s Colorado family in August 2019.
 Pringle and Ruffles joined in August 2021.
 They came to us straight from service dog school.
 Fun fact: Ruffles and Pringle are the biological niece and nephew of Halo and Galaxy!

-Ralph served patients in children’s hospitals for nearly eight years before his retirement in July 2021.
+Ralph served patients in children’s hospitals for nearly eight years before his honorable retirement in 2021.

 What kind of dogs are they, and what are their sexes?

 Our MDs are golden retrievers.
-Galaxy, Pringle and Ralph are male and Halo and Ruffles are female.
+Galaxy and Pringle are male and Halo and Ruffles are female.